mavaze/bahubali/README.md

 5. A **Terminal** interface is introduced to let us tomorrow swap current console based terminal with any other, say graphical one, with possible support of swing/awt.
 6. Terminal is updated only and only through **ScreenController** which manages **ScreenState** and gets updated on receiving specific events from various part of code.
 7.	**MenuItem** interface tells which Items be appeared as options list to let user chose one from.
 Some examples are, **Topic**, **Action**, **Snapshot** which implement the MenuItem interface.
-8. Topics should implement **FightStrategy** interface to provide a finer algorithm to simulate the impact of flight on player's resources.
+8. Topics should implement **FightStrategy** interface to provide a finer algorithm to simulate the impact of fight on player's resources.

 # Modules